Probesys/lotemplate/README.md

 ## Versions :

+- v1.4.1 : 2023-11-20 : micro-feature for counter and fix possible bug
+  - use counters for counting elements of a list
+  - fix possible bug with reset and last.
 - v1.4.0, 2023-11-17 : counters
   - add a counter system inside templates
   - add better scan for if statement.
 Raises an error if there is too many endif in the template.